Skip to content

 Target Groups

-Women who belong/want to belong to the construction industry workforce: FEMCON aims to:Inform about the state of the construction industry and the workforce challenges, educate about their rights and obligations regarding work in the EU based construction industry, inspire and empower to take action towards the positive change in the construction industry, and career progression in this industry, support and inspire towards active communication and creation of community with their peers
+Women who belong to the construction industry workforce:For the Vocational Education and Training institutions and practitioners, FEMCON aims to: inform about the state of the construction industry and the workforce challenges, inform about the equality and inclusion challenges for women in this industry, inspire and empower to take action towards the positive change in the construction industry.

 Vocational education and training institutions and practitioners VET: For the Vocational Education and Training institutions and practitioners, FEMCON aims to: inform about the state of the construction industry and the workforce challenges, inform about the equality and inclusion challenges for women in this industry, inspire and empower to take action towards the positive change in the construction industry, and better representation of the female workforce, as well as protection of their rights, educate on how to create an action plan to reach these objectives, equip with resources and training materials needed to train both construction companies management and key staff and female workforce groups.